espehovl/ArduinoProjects/LED_Matrix/readme.md

 # LED Matrix

 10x10 display using WS2812 addressable LEDs and an ESP8266 microcontroller.

-Will be updated further in the future, will also be incorporated in the smart garden project.
+As of 5th February 2021, it is not completely functional, might be improved at a later stage